freeCodeCamp/guide/src/pages/css/class-selector/index.md

 <p class="test">This is a paragraph 2</p>
 <div class="test2 test3">This is a div 1</div>
 ```
-Since class name is not unique, the HTML class attribute makes it possible to define equal styles for elements with the same class name. **Here is how you can select class in a CSS file to style elements (notice the . notation):**
+Since a class name is not unique, the HTML class attribute makes it possible to define equal styles for elements with the same class name. **Here is how you can select class in a CSS file to style elements (notice the . notation):**

 **All elements of class `test` will be applied with this style:**
 ```css